ton-community/ton-docs/docs/participate/ton-storage/storage-daemon.md

 # Storage daemon

-*A storage daemon is a program used to download and share torrents in the TON network.
+*A storage daemon is a program used to download and share files in the TON network.
 The storage daemon console program, `storage-daemon-cli`, is used to manage a running storage daemon.*

 The current version of the storage daemon can be found in the [tonstorage](https://github.com/SpyCheese/ton/tree/master/storage) branch.